Wedding Insurance Claims

 A Bureaucratic Nightmare

 A wedding is about two things, the couple and their love for each other.
 But in order to get married, there are a number of formalities, such as the Registrar and the necessary legal paperwork.
 If there is a problem with either of them, it's possible that the wedding may not be able to go ahead.
-In 2011, a number of claims for rearrangement were as a result of problems with either the Registrar or official documents.
+In 2011, a number of claims for rearrangement were as a result of problems with the Registrar or Officiant or an issue with the official wedding documents.

 When Disaster Strikes - Twice!